-Any student that needs to take prescription drugs during the school day must turn them into the office to be distributed by the nurse and/or health clerk.
-Any parent/guardian wishing to have prescription medication provided for their child in school must provide the medication in the original pill bottle with the doctor's instructions for administering the medicine to the Front Office.
+Substitute teachers must never give or dispense medication.
+Any parent/guardian wishing to have prescription medication dispensed for their child in school must provide the medication in the original pill bottle with the doctor's instructions for administering the medicine to the Front Office.
 The parent/guardian must sign a consent form for the administration of the medication.